MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 This will open the CMake Project Settings UI, which is saved in a CMakeSettings.json file.

-Click the Edit JSON link in the UI.
+Click the **Edit JSON** link in the UI.
 This will switch the view to raw .json.

-Add the following property: “addressSanitizerEnabled”: true
+Add the following property: **“addressSanitizerEnabled”: true**

-The following image is of CMakeSettings.json **after** the change:
+The following image is of CMakeSettings.json after that change:

 ![cmake-jason](.\media\asan-cmake-jason.PNG)